Last verified: today

 Red Flags to Watch For

-- High doses of beta-carotene supplements have been linked to increased lung cancer risk in smokers — check total beta-carotene intake if you smoke
+- High doses of beta-carotene supplements have been linked to increased lung cancer risk in smokers — carrot powder is not exempt from this concern at very high doses

 Research Sources